mihanovak1024/mihanovak1024.github.io/_posts/2022-01-25-learning-a-new-stack.md

 I started with the [Frontend roadmap](https://roadmap.sh/frontend), jumped to [React roadmap](https://roadmap.sh/react) and returned to finish the Frontend roadmap.
 After the finished Frontend and React roadmaps and a completed React website, I went to watch a few videos on React Native and started to build my own app.

-Backend and DevOps roadmaps will follow, but I'd like to get familiar with Frontend first.

 # Studying Strategy